 Pen-Clicking Anxiety Disorder.
 Is that in this year’s DSM?

-A few months later I thought I landed a dream job at a high-end magazine writing advertising copy.
-Turned out to be more of a nightmare job.
-My over-bangled-boss was a newborn kitten compared to the narcissist I traded her in for.
-In the end — wait for it — that didn’t work out either.
+A few months later I thought I landed a dream job at a high-end magazine writing advertising copy, but my over-bangled boss was a newborn kitten compared to the new one I traded her in for.
+In the end that didn’t work out either.
 But hey — trust the process, right?

 These were delicious with red wine.
 They are sort of a mix between a brownie and a cookie — super dense and rich and not too sweet.
 Maybe I should call them brookies.
 Kinda cute, right?